Art & Research: Grace Noonan

-Stage 1 of cancer development: hypertrophy
+Step 1 of cancer development: hypertrophy

 The size of normal cells increase while maintaining their normal organization.

-Stage 2 of cancer development: hyperplasia
+Step 2 of cancer development: hyperplasia

-Stage 3 of cancer development: dysplasia/carcinoma in situ
+Step 3 of cancer development: dysplasia/carcinoma in situ

 At this point in development, the cells are distinctly abnormal, less differentiated, and more proliferative.
 This is due to the initiators that created mutations in the DNA and promoters who are beginning to allow tumor growth.